introlatin/introlatin.github.io/docs/04-textbook/01-substantives/09-demonstratives-and-intensives.md

 - *ipse puer*, "the boy himself" or "the very boy"
 - *ipsa puella*, "the girl herself" or "the very girl"
-- *ipsa animālia*, "the animals themselves" or "the very animals"
+- *ipsa oppida*, "the towns themselves" or "the very towns"

 The paradigm chart looks similar to that of **ille**: